Model training tips & tricks#

 Using custom image augmentation#

 Image augmentation is the process of artificially expanding the training set by applying various transformations to images (e.g., rotation or rescaling) in order to make models more robust and more accurate (read our primer for more information).
-Although data augmentation is automatically accomplished by DeepLabCut, default values (see the augmentation variables in the default pose_cfg.yaml file) can be readily overwritten prior to training.
+Although data augmentation is automatically accomplished by DeepLabCut, default values can be readily overwritten prior to training.
+See the augmentation variables defined in the:

 An in-depth tutorial on image augmentation and training hyperparameters can be found here.